ethyca/fides/docs/fides/docs/ui/wizard.md

 ### Automatic scans
 Scanning allows you to connect to either your AWS cloud infrastructure or your Okta instance and automatically identify systems that should be on your data map.
 Support for additional systems (e.g. Google, Microsoft Azure, Digital Ocean) is planned shortly.
 ### Add a system manually
 Systems can be added manually by entering information about them directly.
-Manual system creation allows you to include information not easily scannable by Fidesctl in your data map.
+Manual system creation allows you to include information not easily scannable by Fides in your data map.
 ## Step 3: Scan your resources

 ![scan your resources](../img/admin_ui/config_wizard_step3.png)

-Authentication credentials must be provided for Fidesctl to connect to your cloud infrastructure or sign-on provider.
+Authentication credentials must be provided for Fides to connect to your cloud infrastructure or sign-on provider.
 These credentials will be used to create a list of all systems that may contain personal data.

 ### Authenticate with AWS
 To authenticate with AWS, you must provide an Access Key ID, associated secret, and the AWS region your infrastructure is located in.
-Fidesctl should be granted enough permissions to scan your AWS resources via an appropriate IAM policy.
+Fides should be granted enough permissions to scan your AWS resources via an appropriate IAM policy.

 ### Authenticate with Okta
-Fidesctl requires a token to authenticate with Okta.
+Fides requires a token to authenticate with Okta.
 You can find [instructions here](https://help.okta.com/oie/en-us/Content/Topics/Security/API.htm) on how to retrieve a suitable token from your Okta administration panel.

 ## Step 4: View your results